 Release date: 2019

-An impressive and challenging kit, the Empire State Building set is, without a doubt, one of the best Lego Architecture sets you can buy.
+An impressive and challenging design, the Empire State Building set is undoubtedly one of the best Lego Architecture sets you can buy.
 Unfortunately, this set is officially retired.

 8. Taj Mahal